 Image: A volume and index from the Todhunter bequest.

 Developed from 35mm and medium format negatives, our collection of prints created in our purpose built facilities in the SCVA provides a high quality visual resource for students and faculty.
 The subjects of the photographs reflect our interdisciplinary approach to teaching since our foundation in 1965.
 Covering a period from the Ancient through to the 20th Century, the collection primarily focuses on European architecture, fine art and the applied arts.

 Image: De La Warr Pavilion, Bexhill, 1976

 The Sherborne Missal is a Fifteenth century English illuminated manuscript missal now held in British Library.
 Commissioned by Abbott Robert Bruyning for use at Sherborne Abbey it is one of the finest English examples of International Gothic painting.
 In 1972, whilst it was owned by the Duke of Northumberland, we arranged for a complete photographic record to be made of the manuscript.
-This unique record has been reproduced in part in various international publications and is now available in a digital format.

 Image: The Sherborne Missal, p.169 detail